troyvassalotti/troyv.dev/src/posts/single-file-components-in-nunjucks.md

 ## Moving Towards Native Nunjucks

 I didn't branch out of the basic uses of Nunjucks with Eleventy until the last few months.
-I relied heavily on layout files defined in the front matter for template inheritance until I hit an issue where I realized Nunjuck's `extends` feature was the solution.
+I relied heavily on layout files defined in the front matter for template inheritance until I hit an issue where I realized Nunjucks' `extends` feature was the solution.
 This change involved a level of abstraction away from Eleventy's logic and into what comes bundled with Nunjucks.

-Template inheritance with `extends` meant I could define custom blocks aside from the `{{ content }}` (which is used to house any content in a template with the `layout` front matter) in my Nunjucks layouts and templates that can pass into each other.
+Template inheritance with `extends` meant I could define custom blocks aside from the `{%- raw -%}{{ content }}{% endraw %}` (which is used to house any content in a template with the `layout` front matter) in my Nunjucks layouts and templates that can pass into each other.
 I learned that I couldn't use front matter for template inheritance if I also wanted to define custom blocks.

 ```twig
 {%- raw -%}